You'll need to be a creative powerhouse to succeed as a production designer, and have a flair for visual arts that sets you apart from the rest

 Once the concept is decided, designers usually appoint and manage an art department, which includes a design and construction team.
-They often form a strong partnership with a particular director, who they may work with on many productions.
+They often form a strong partnership with a particular director, who they'll then work with on many productions.

-Designers tend to specialise in film, television or theatre, although there may be some overlap.
+Designers tend to specialise in film, television or theatre, although there is some overlap.
 In the theatre, production designers are also called stage or set designers.